cristianpb/cristianpb.github.io/_posts/2017-05-05-alchemy-machine.md

 ## Structure of the files

-I use the following files for this application.
-The file `core.js` contains the angularjs module, `index.html` contains the external webpage, `package.json` contains the `npm` node modules used for the application.I use [express.js](http://expressjs.com/) to create an small server which communicates javascript code in the back-end with the `index.html` file in the front-end.
-It is included in `server.js`, which include all javascript code executed using nodejs.
+I use the following files for this application:
+* The file `core.js` contains the angularjs module
+* `index.html` contains the external webpage
+* `package.json` contains the `npm` node modules used for the application.
+* `server.js` include all javascript code executed using nodejs.
+I use [express.js](http://expressjs.com/) to create a small server which sends the data to the `index.html` file in the front-end.

 ```tree
 ├── public